 Myoclonic seizure first aid

-Watch this short video of a myoclonic seizure.
+Watch this short video about what to do if someone has a myoclonic seizure.

-Myoclonic seizures may happen as one isolated jerk.
-Or, they can happen in clusters.
+Myoclonic seizures may happen as a single jerk or they can happen in clusters.

-Myoclonic seizures are very brief, but can be extremely frustrating.
-For example, they can result in spilt drinks or injuries.
+Myoclonic seizures are very brief, but can be very frustrating.
+They can cause injuries or accidents, like spilling food and drink.

 How to help